Denis Villeneuve: 2013–2016: Transition to Hollywood

 Villeneuve followed Incendies with the crime thriller Prisoners (2013), starring Hugh Jackman and Jake Gyllenhaal.
 The film screened at festivals across the globe, won several awards, and was nominated for the Academy Award for Best Cinematography in 2014.
-Following Incendies and Prisoners, Villeneuve won Best Director for his sixth film, the psychological thriller Enemy (2014), at the 2nd Canadian Screen Awards.
+Following Incendies and Prisoners, Villeneuve won Best Director for his sixth film, the psychological thriller Enemy (2013), at the 2nd Canadian Screen Awards.
 The film was awarded the $100,000 cash prize for best Canadian film of the year by the Toronto Film Critics Association in 2015.

 Later that year, Villeneuve directed the crime thriller film Sicario, scripted by Taylor Sheridan, and starring Emily Blunt, Benicio del Toro, Daniel Kaluuya, and Josh Brolin.
 The film competed for the Palme d'Or at the 2015 Cannes Film Festival, though it did not win.
-It screened at the Toronto International Film Festival in 2015 and went on to gross nearly $80 million worldwide.
+It later screened at the Toronto International Film Festival in 2015 and went on to gross nearly $80 million worldwide at the box office.